|chatELC Participants at Semester-end Dinner at Tin Angel.|

 There is currently a minimum of 4 participants per group and a maximum of 8.

 How many times does the group meet?

-Groups meet once a week during the Spring and Fall semesters and twice a week during the summer term.
+Groups meet twice a week for 11 weeks during the spring and fall semesters and twice a week for 3 weeks during the summer term.

 Are children allowed at the groups?